minprog/app-studio/40 Guided/50 Restaurant/10 Assignment.md

 * `/order`: A POST request to this endpoint will submit the order and will return a response with the estimated time before the order will be ready.

-    example: https://resto.mprog.nl/order (you can't try a POST request in the web browser)
+    example: https://resto.mprog.nl/order (note: you can't try a POST request in the web browser)

 <!--